Mun-Min/Credit_Risk_Classification/Resources/classification_report.md

 </br>

-`According to the models recall scores, The model made 1% of mistakes when predicting healthy loans and made 9% of mistakes when predicted non-healthy loans.`
+`According to the models recall scores, the model made 1% of mistakes when predicting healthy loans and made 9% of mistakes when predicted non-healthy loans.`

 ![Classification Report of Imbalanced DataSet](/Images/classification_report_imbalanced.png)